 WE'RE CELEBRATING 25 YEARS OF CREATING SUCCESSFUL FUTURES

 Youth Employment Services (YES) was founded in 1995 as a result of a provincial task force concerned with the outflow of young English-speakers who were leaving Quebec in search of other opportunities.
 At first, YES was mandated to assist English-speaking people between the ages of 16-35 find EMPLOYMENT in Quebec.

 YES added ENTREPRENEURSHIP ASSISTANCE for people of ALL AGES to its mandate – debuting its services with the Montreal Entrepreneur’s Guidebook.

 YES celebrated it's 20th anniversary with an open house.
 YES introduced several projects, namely the STEM (Science, Technology, Engineering Mathematics) Mentorship program for women and Community Talks Video Project, which brought together unemployed youth, government, educational institutions and media.
-YES launched the Human Library project, a mentorship-based initiative.
+YES launched the Human Library project, a mentorship-based initiative, and a new website.

 Throughout the year, we provide individual career counselling, business coaching, day and evening workshops, mentoring, conferences, and networking opportunities.
 In addition to having a stellar in-house staff, we rely on our network of partners from the business, non-profit, media, academic and corporate communities to deliver services, act as mentors, and provide strategic direction.

 For nearly 25 years, YES has been a central resource for Quebec’s English-speaking community to turn to for holistic, timely and relevant services and supports to help them find work, start and grow their businesses, or develop the business skills they need to sustain a living from their art so that they may continue to build their lives in Quebec.

 Job Search Program